What is alternative finance?

 - Taking advantage of time-sensitive opportunities, like buying discounted stock.

 - Funding larger growth projects, such as upgrading equipment or expanding premises.

 - Launching a new product line or investing in sustainability.

 - Paying unexpected bills, like VAT or corporation tax.

 So why do businesses still go to the banks?

 Ultimately, it comes down to three aspects: a lack of awareness, interest rates and an old-fashioned sense of security.

-This general lack of awareness around how alternative lenders can offer tailored finance, coupled with the reticence to even approach lenders, means that businesses often have a blind spot when it comes to noticing the wealth of funding options available to them.
+This general lack of understanding around how alternative lenders can offer tailored finance, coupled with the reticence to even approach lenders, means that businesses often have a blind spot when it comes to noticing the wealth of funding options available to them.

-Always complete your due diligence by browsing the lender’s online reviews and carefully checking their reputation and payment terms.
+Always complete your due diligence by browsing the lender’s online reviews and customer case studies along with carefully checking their reputation and payment terms.
 It’s also a good idea to ensure the company has a viable physical address.
 If you’re ever uncertain, consult the Association of Alternative Business Finance, who set the standards of best practice in financial services.

 Types of alternative finance